 Crash dieting also results in significant weight gain after the wedding since we tend to binge once the big day passes.
 Instead of starving yourself, make it a long-term goal to eat healthy and make good choices well before the wedding.
 Not only is it better for your body, but it will reduce the stress of having to alter your dress at the very last minute.
 Dieting is only temporary, being conscious about your health is a lifestyle.

-One of the best things you can do before your wedding is plan a weekend getaway for you and your fiance.
-There’s just one rule – you’re not allowed to talk about the wedding!
+One of the best tips for planning your wedding is to plan a weekend getaway for you and your fiance.
+There’s just one rule – you’re not allowed to talk about the wedding.
 Several couples who do this come back not only feeling recharged, but also realigned with what really matters.

 Your wedding day is a celebration of the first day of the rest of your lives together.
 Make room in your schedules to spend time together and appreciate all the things that made you fall in love with each other all over again.
 Marriage is a journey, and it starts with the impenetrable friendship between the two of you.